Upcoming - Fall 2025

 Andrew Bourelle, abourelle@unm.edu

-Previously, in English 224: Introduction to Creative Writing, you were exposed to the genres of literary fiction, creative nonfiction, and poetry.
+At this point in your undergraduate career, everyone in the class should have taken at least one creative writing class, if not more.
+So you’ve been exposed to the genres of literary fiction, creative nonfiction, and poetry.
 In this class, we will build upon what you have already learned and focus specifically on fiction.
 You will read, analyze, and discuss published examples of fiction, examining elements of craft.
-You will also write short stories and share your work with classmates, giving and receiving feedback as a way to improve your writing and the writing of your classmates.
+You will also complete writing exercises, write at least one complete story, and share your work with classmates, giving and receiving feedback as a way to improve your writing and the writing of your classmates.

 322.001: Intermediate Creative Writing – Poetry